Evacuation of children in the Spanish Civil War: Evacuations

 These Spanish War children were shipped to Britain, Belgium, the Soviet Union, other European countries and Mexico.
-These children were referred to as "Basque refugees", but included also non-Basques.
+These children were referred to as "Basque refugees", but also included non-Basques.
 They were embarked in Bilbao (Santurtzi) on boats chartered by the Basque government, loyal to the Republic.
 Those in Western European countries were able to return to their families after the war, but those in the Soviet Union, from Communist families, were forbidden to return – by Stalin and by Franco.
 The first opportunity for most of them to do so came in 1956, three years after Stalin's death.
-They lived in Soviet orphanages and were regularly transferred from one orphanage to another according to the progress of the Second World War.
 Thus they experienced the War and its effects on the Soviet Union at first hand.

 Stoneham Camp in England

 Just under 4,000 children arrived at the Southampton Docks on 23 May 1937.
 They travelled to Britain on the steamship liner Habana, escorted by the battleship HMS Royal Oak and destroyer HMS Forester.
 Habana had been equipped to accommodate 800 passengers, but this voyage consisted of 3,886 children, 96 teachers, 118 assistants and 16 Catholic priests.
-All the children and accompanying adults were housed in a single, large refugee camp in North Stoneham, Eastleigh, near Southampton.The construction of the camp at North Stoneham had been finished only two days prior to their arrival.
+All the children and accompanying adults were housed in a single, large refugee camp in North Stoneham, Eastleigh, near Southampton.
+The construction of the camp at North Stoneham had been finished only two days prior to their arrival.
 A local farmer, Mr Brown, had provided three of his fields to be used for the Basque children's camp.
 Work on the camp had begun two weeks before, but the estimated numbers had then been only 2,000; the number was then increased to an expected 4,000.
 The camp and the sleeping tents were overcrowded.
 Sanitation was also a problem in the beginning as the children had been living through war and their hygienic habits had been disrupted by their turbulent lives.
 Even with the cramped conditions illness was not a large problem within the camp.